U me and the kids

 Most kids use tablets or computer games regularly, which isn’t a huge issue, but if your children are using these just before bedtime, it could be detrimental to their sleep.
 Playing games or watching videos stimulates the brain which, in turn, can make you more alert.
 If your children rely on TV or movies to get to sleep, you will find it very difficult to break the habit when they get older.
 Consider reading them a bedtime story instead or, if they are old enough, encourage them to read on their own.
 Reading relaxes the mind and creates a calmness that is sure to aid a night of restful sleep.

-Experiment with essential oils
+Experiment with essential oils and Crystals

 Essential oils come in a variety of scents, many of which are known to promote relaxation and calm, which can help people sleep.
-Oils are readily available online from sites such as Kumi Oils, an essential oil supplier based in Utah, who stock a wide range of oils as well as bundles that are perfect for kids.
+Oils are readily available online from sites such as Kumi Oils, an essential oil supplier based in Utah, which stocks a wide range of oils as well as bundles that are perfect for kids.
 Whether used in a diffuser or straight onto the skin, they could help your little angels get a good night’s sleep.

 The more relaxing and inviting your kid’s bedroom is, the more inclined they will be to sleep in it.
 Ask for their input in terms of color and accessories and, assuming they are old enough, let them help.
 Freshly painted walls, new soft furnishings, or even a comfy new bed could easily transform a bedroom into a space they want to relax, and more importantly, go to sleep in.
 If you don’t already have blackout blinds in their room, they are a wise investment.
 Younger children especially can be easily woken when the light starts streaming into their room but blackouts will remedy that issue.